TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/Architecture/Index.rst

 Suppose a resource-intensive extension is added as a plugin on two different pages.
 The calculated content depends on the page on which it is inserted and if a user is logged in or not.
-So, the plugin creates at maximum four different ontent outputs, which can be cached in four different cache entries:
+So, the plugin creates at maximum four different content outputs, which can be cached in four different cache entries:

 *   page 1, no user logged in
 *   page 1, a user is logged in